awsdocs/amazon-cloudfront-developer-guide/doc_source/header-caching.md

   You can configure CloudFront to cache objects based on values in the `Date` and `User-Agent` headers, but we don’t recommend it\.
 These headers have numerous possible values, and caching based on their values could cause CloudFront to forward significantly more requests to your origin\.

-For a full list of HTTP request headers and how CloudFront processes them, see [HTTP Request Headers and CloudFront Behavior \(Custom and S3 Origins\)](RequestAndResponseBehaviorCustomOrigin.md#request-custom-headers-behavior)\.
+For a full list of HTTP request headers and how CloudFront processes them, see [HTTP request headers and CloudFront behavior \(custom and Amazon S3 origins\)](RequestAndResponseBehaviorCustomOrigin.md#request-custom-headers-behavior)\.

 ## Configuring CloudFront to respect CORS settings<a name="header-caching-web-cors"></a>